adkelley/javascript-to-purescript/tut04P1/README.md

   -- throwWhenBadPort portNumber
 ```

-I import the `Control.Monad.Eff.Exception` module, tapping on four functions - `throwException`, catchException, error, and message.
+I import the `Effect.Exception` module, tapping on four functions - `throwException`, catchException, error, and message.
 My first function `inValidPort`, determines whether the portNumber we’ve supplied is within the range of `validPorts`.
 When it is an invalid port number, `throwWhenBadPart` will throw an exception.
 To help grok this example, take a look at the type signatures of  `throwException` and `catchException`:

 ```haskell
 throwException :: forall a eff.
 Error -> Eff (exception :: EXCEPTION | eff) a